 The conference icon, a tree with curling branches and lightening bolt roots in a field of grass, is the work of Tiffany Hutabarat, a former English graduate student at La Sierra University and an organizer for the inaugural conference, who went on to study for her PhD in Humanities.
 The duality of the image, the variation in stroke styles, and the combination of the natural and textual reflect the aspirations of the graduate students who initiated the conference in 2009 as an event in which graduate scholars could go below the surface of their disciplines, find the connection between their lives as students and their futures as scholars, and express themselves as budding professionals.

-The faculty of the English and Communication department, the History, Politics, and Society department, and the dean of the College of Arts and Sciences at La Sierra University were all early and eager supports of Natures.
+The faculty of the English department, the History, Politics, and Society department, and the dean of the College of Arts and Sciences at La Sierra University were all early and eager supports of Natures.